 - Although a Will requires probate, it is easier to understand, requires less interpretation than other devices, and offers less room for dispute and controversy.

-- Tax liability and responsibility under probate law for filing tax returns is consolidated and the burden of filing is shifted away from beneficiaries, thus making it clear who is responsible for taxes.
+- Tax liability and responsibility under probate law for filing tax returns is consolidated, and the burden of filing is shifted away from beneficiaries, thus making it clear who is responsible for taxes.

 - The probate code bars claims against an estate arising before the death of a decedent unless presented within the time set forth in the statute, thus assuring certainty of creditor claims.